 George has over 12 years of renewable energy and energy efficiency sales and consulting experience.
 His efficiency experience includes performing investment grade audits; planning, and program design; efficiency and renewable energy potential studies; research on renewable energy and energy efficiency technologies; and the design and implementation of strategic energy management programs.
 He currently acts as the commercial and industrial technical consultant for the energy efficiency program advisory boards in Massachusetts, Rhode Island and Connecticut.
 Mr. Lawrence is a nationally recognized expert in snowmaking energy efficiency and has presented on this topic at many national conferences.
 He is also a Certified Practitioner of Energy Management Systems-Industrial, and is an expert in the implementation and maintenance of the ISO 50001 Energy Management standard.
 George graduated from Middlebury College with a degree in Physics (1989) and holds certifications as a Certified Energy Manager and a Certified Energy Auditor.

-MATTHEW SOCKS, LC, CEM, SENIOR CONSULTANT
+MATTHEW SOCKS, PE, CEM, SENIOR CONSULTANT

 Matt joined Optimal Energy in 2007 and serves a leading role in efficiency program design, engineering, economic analysis, and implementation support for clients across North America.
 With expertise in the field of efficiency measure research and characterization, he has developed standardized methodologies for determining savings from efficiency measures and programs in more than a dozen states.
 Matt has served as a primary contributor to numerous energy efficiency potential analyses, many of which have formed the foundation for jurisdictional efficiency savings targets.
 An experienced analyst, he has led targeted market research efforts on both building segments and efficient technologies.
 Matt holds a B.S. in Mechanical Engineering from the Massachusetts Institute of Technology and is a licensed Professional Engineer in the State of Vermont.